 Barbera has served as chief judge of the Maryland Court of Appeals since July 8, 2013.
 She is the first female chief judge of the court, the state’s highest.

-Thomas Slater will offer greetings from the University System of Maryland Board of Regents.
+Thomas Slater offered greetings from the University System of Maryland Board of Regents.

-The class valedictorian, Aiste Palskyte, will offer remarks to fellow class members.
+The class valedictorian, Aiste Palskyte, offered remarks to fellow class members.